Retro fit Torklifts Stow N' Go bracket to store GlowSteps (4 tread scissors steps) on bumper.

 Mounting the Stow N' Go

-Most recent picture of existing stair being modified to accept new parts.
-Changed stairs to 8"x20" tread Torklift Glow Steps, added the basement Step and my landing.
-Its a dream to use, setting up-storing not so much.
+Most recent picture of existing Glow Step stairs being modified to accept new parts.
+We had changed our original scissor stairs to 8"x20" tread Torklift Glow Steps, added the basement Step and my landing.
+Its a dream to use, setting up-storing not so much as still stored in side camper.
 What this project hopes to solve- currently all this goes back in camper, even the basement step.
 On the road its too far to reach the flip over step.
 The little black stool is what we use with the flip over step.
 Our door sill is about 50" off the ground, its a hike.
 With stairs attached to bumper, basement step can stay.
 Only thing that needs to be setup will be the landing when making camp.
 But on the road, quick stop over for the night-anytime need to get in camper-now it will be so nice...

 Details: Our camper is a basement model.
 The steps have been mounted so that top tread is flush to top of bumper to minimize distance to door, still 14".
 Tread is mounted directly to universal bracket at top of bumper.
 We've since added a Torklift basement step to bumper, splitting that distance (14") in half.
 Typical mounting uses arms extended above top tread so it stands off and below about 4" or so.